 What to know about bankruptcy and Part 9 Debt Agreements

 - How long it lasts.
 Bankruptcies last for a minimum of three years and a maximum of eight.
 You are only under a debt agreement until you repay your debts.

-- Your credit file.
-Bankruptcies will show on your credit file two years after the date you were discharged or five years from the date you became bankrupt, whenever is later.
+- Your credit report.
+Bankruptcies will show on your credit report two years after the date you were discharged or five years from the date you became bankrupt, whenever is later.
 A debt agreement appears on your file for five years from the start date.
 Remember you can check your credit report for free with finder to and and receive regular updates to see how you're tracking.

 - Your name on the National Personal Insolvency Index.
 If you're bankrupt your name will be listed forever, those on debt agreements are only listed for a limited amount of time.

 - Eligibility.
 Bankruptcy has no income, asset or debt thresholds but debt agreements do.
 You can't be bankrupt if you were previously bankrupt, and you can't enter a debt agreement if you've been bankrupt or under a debt agreement in the past 10 years.

 - Employment and income restrictions.
 Those under debt agreements have no restrictions, but bankrupt people have their income restricted and certain industries may have restrictions regarding employment.

 - Other restrictions.
 If you're bankrupt you have many restrictions, such as not being able to travel overseas without consent, and those under debt agreements usually need to disclose it if you own a business in another name.

 The questions we've been asked about bankruptcy